 Yogi’s Squat or Malasana

 Start from standing in mountain pose.
 Step the feet wider than hip distance, turning the toes out and the heels in.
 Squat down and reach your tailbone as close to the floor as possible.
 Aim to keep your heels on the floor if possible, walking the feet further out or closer together to accomplish this.
-For balance, keep hands on the floor in front of you or on block.
-If balance, bring the hands to prayer at heart center and press the elbows into the knees to open the hips.
+For balance, keep hands on the floor in front of you or on a block.
+If balanced, bring the hands to prayer at heart center and press the elbows into the knees to open the hips.
+Malasana is not only a yoga pose for stress relief, but it is also an amazing hip opening yoga pose.

 Seated Forward Fold